 Paraneoplastic syndromes are usually identified in bronchogenic carcinoma and each presentation can be clearly linked to certain histological subtypes.
 For instance, hypercalcemia is more common with squamous cell carcinoma, nail clubbing can be found in all types of bronchogenic carcinoma, and endocrine syndromes such as SIADH, ectopic ACTH production and Eaton-Lambert syndrome are associated with small-cell lung cancer.

 Diagnostic Work-up and Staging of Bronchogenic Carcinoma

-Any known smoker who presents with recent-onset cough or a change in their cough and respiratory function should have a chest x-ray.
+Any known smoker, who presents with a recent-onset cough, or a change in their cough and respiratory function, should have a chest x-ray.
 If the chest x-ray reveals a nodule, the location of the nodule is essential to determine the next diagnostic step.

 For patients with a peripheral nodule, computed tomography (CT) guided transthoracic biopsy is indicated to identify the histological type of the cancer.